Portobello (2025 TV series)

-Portobello is an upcoming television miniseries co-written and directed by Marco Bellocchio, based on the 2016 book Lettere a Francesca by Enzo Tortora.
-The first two episodes of the series were screened out of competition at the 82nd Venice International Film Festival on 1 September 2025.
-The series is expected to be released globally on HBO Max by early 2026.
+Portobello is a biographical drama television miniseries co-written and directed by Marco Bellocchio, based on the 2016 posthumous nonfiction book Lettere a Francesca by Enzo Tortora.
+It stars Fabrizio Gifuni as Tortora, a famous RAI television host whose career was interrupted by allegations of mafia ties in the 1980s.
+The series also stars Lino Musella, Romana Maggiora Vergano, Barbora Bobuľová, Gianfranco Gallo, Alessandro Preziosi and Valeria Marini.

+The first two episodes of the series premiered out of competition at the 82nd Venice International Film Festival on 1 September 2025.
+The series premiered globally on HBO Max on 20 February 2026.
+It received positive reviews from critics.